 Worse, if a person still relies on a monthly salary from a certain institution (note that this is not a bad thing at all considering that it earns them an income) but have a side-business they own, they are not necessarily an entrepreneur.
 In another world, in fact, acting as an investor, however small it might be, would make more sense.

 I am writing this because — like many fellow Kigali residents — I meet people with great potential, big ideas, and well-meaning attitude and ambitions; besides the many initiatives and programmes designed to promote entrepreneurship and encourage job creation.
 They all need support but it can only done effectively if it reaches the right people.

 Before I start writing this article, just to be sure I don’t get it wrong, I looked for the definition of the word entrepreneur in a dictionary.
 An entrepreneur, it says, is “a person who organises and manages any entreprise, especially a business, usually with considerable initiative and risk.”
 I could not be more satisfied.
-It is crutial to understand what the phrase “organises and manages” really means in this definition, and how the terms “considerable” and “risk”.
+It is crutial to understand what the phrase “organises and manages” really means in this definition, and how much role the terms “considerable” and “risk” play.

 In defining entrepreneurship, risk (not just financial) is a very important component and, in this context, it is only right to rally around those who have dared to take it.
 They are the ones who are more likely to sustain their ventures and lead to success.

 If you are not yet ready to take the risk, please do justice to entrepreneurship and stop calling yourself an entrepreneur if you’re not one.

 Have something to add to this story?
 Share it in the comments.